vic-lee/os-two-pass-linker/viclee-lab1-deliverable/README.md

 ## Getting started

-From the project directory, run `python3 main.py` to compile and run the program, then paste your input on the console.
+From the project directory, run `python3 src/main.py < req/input-x`, where x (from 0 to 9) specifies the input file tested.